xtremind/ppyou/README.md

 * FIX click pointer on played card
 * DONE add feedback when player has to play

+* FIXME hide ppyou when choose card to dispatch

 * TODO add log module with devlopment and production profile
 * TODO style for buttons and informations on each screen
 * TODO display player's name on table or display an icon